Conference NOVA Health Chronic Disease and Infection

 Session 2 – Pandemics preparedness

-10.50h: André Peralta-Santos | NOVA Institute of Chemical and Biological Technology
+10.50h: André Peralta-Santos | NOVA National School of Public Health

-11.05h: Paula Patrício | NOVA School of Science and Technology)
+11.05h: Paula Patrício | NOVA School of Science and Technology (NOVA FCT)

 11.20h: Alda Correia | NOVA School of Social Sciences and Humanities

-11.35h: Oral communication 3 (selected in Abstracts)
+11.35h: Oral communication 3

-11.45h: Oral communication 4 (selected in Abstracts)
+11.45h: Oral communication 4

 11.55: Roundtable with Talk Speakers